enferex/binception/README.md

-## efh: ELF Function Hash: Generate hash values for functions within a binary.
+## binception: Generate hash values for functions within a binary.

 ### What
-efh is a utility that locates functions within an elf file (library, executable, object).
+binception is a utility that locates functions within an elf file (library, executable, object).
 The hash values for all discovered functions can be reported to stdout or saved in a sqlite3 database.

 ## Why
 efh is used to hash the code of functions within an ELF binary.
 The goal is to